DuckDuckGo hit a milestone in January 2021 when it reached 100 million searches per day for the first time.

 Why We Should Care About DuckDuckGo

-According to DuckDuckGo, there were 6 billion searches conducted on its site in 2017, which reflected an approximate 50 percent increase from 2016.
-The daily average number of searches in 2017 was around 19 million.
+According to DuckDuckGo, there were nearly 24 billion searches conducted on its site in 2020, which reflected an approximate 57% increase from 2019.

 Below is a chart published on DuckDuckGo.com that illustrates the growth:

-While these are all impressive numbers, it’s important to put it into perspective.
+While these are all impressive numbers, it’s important to put them into perspective.

-You need to watch your own analytics trends, though.
+However, you need to watch your own analytics trends.

 What We Should Know About DuckDuckGo